Welcome

 About Me

-Dr. Daniel Muthukrishna is a postdoctoral researcher at the Massachusetts Institute of Technology (MIT).
-He received his PhD in Astronomy from the University of Cambridge in 2021.
-Daniel grew up in Brisbane, Australia, and earned a Bachelor of Electrical & Aerospace Engineering and a Bachelor of Science (Physics) from the University of Queensland, Australia.
+Dr. Daniel Muthukrishna is a postdoctoral researcher at the Massachusetts Institute of Technology (MIT), specializing in the application of machine learning to astrophysical time-series data.
+He received his PhD in Astrophysics from the University of Cambridge in 2021.
+Daniel grew up in Brisbane, Australia, and earned a Bachelor of Engineering (Electrical & Aerospace) and a Bachelor of Science (Physics) from the University of Queensland, Australia.

 Recent and Upcoming Events